-Although the Notes have been authorised by the CMB pursuant to Decree 32 and the Capital Markets Law, the Communiqué on Debt Instruments and other related legislation as debt securities to be offered outside of Turkey, the Notes have not been and are not expected to be registered: (a) under the Securities Act or any applicable state's or other jurisdiction's securities laws or (b) with the SEC or any other applicable state's or other jurisdiction's regulatory authorities.
+Although the Notes have been authorised by the CMB pursuant to Decree 32, the Capital Markets Law, the Communiqué on Debt Instruments and other related legislation as debt securities to be offered outside of Turkey and this Base Prospectus has been approved by the Central Bank of Ireland as described herein, the Notes have not been and are not expected to be registered: (a) under the Securities Act or any applicable state's or other jurisdiction's securities laws or (b) with the SEC or any other applicable state's or other jurisdiction's regulatory authorities.
 The offering of the Notes (or beneficial interests therein) will be made pursuant to exemptions from the registration requirements of the Securities Act and from other securities laws.
 Accordingly, reoffers, resales, pledges and other transfers of interests in the Notes will be subject to certain transfer restrictions.
 Each investor is advised to consult its legal advisers in connection with any such reoffer, resale, pledge or other transfer.
 See "Subscription and Sale and Transfer and Selling Restrictions".

-Because transfers of interests in the Global Notes can be effected only through book entries at DTC, Clearstream, Luxembourg and/or Euroclear (as applicable) for the accounts of their respective participants, the liquidity of any secondary market for investments in the Global Notes may be reduced to the extent that some investors are unwilling to invest in notes held in book-entry form in the name of a participant in Clearstream, Luxembourg, Euroclear or DTC, as applicable.
-The ability to pledge interests in the Notes (or beneficial interests therein) may be limited due to the lack of a physical certificate.
-In the event of the insolvency of Euroclear, Clearstream, Luxembourg, DTC or any of their respective participants in whose name interests in the Notes are recorded, the ability of beneficial owners to obtain timely or ultimate payment of principal and interest on the Notes may be impaired.
+Because transfers of interests in the Global Notes can be effected only through book entries at DTC, Clearstream, Luxembourg and/or Euroclear (as applicable) for the accounts of their respective participants and accountholders, the liquidity of any secondary market for investments in the Global Notes might be reduced to the extent that some investors are unwilling or unable to invest in notes held in book-entry form in the name of a participant or accountholder in Clearstream, Luxembourg, Euroclear or DTC, as applicable.
+The ability to pledge interests in the Notes (or beneficial interests therein) might be limited due to the lack of a physical certificate.
+In the event of the insolvency of Euroclear, Clearstream, Luxembourg, DTC or any of their respective participants and accountholders in whose name interests in the Notes are recorded, the ability of beneficial owners to obtain timely or ultimate payment of principal and interest on the Notes might be impaired.